faasm/faasm/README.md

 They require a local Redis instance to pass and cover most of the codebase.

-## Syscalls
+## Emscripten Syscalls

-Emscripten compiles with a modified musl libc.
-Note that the version of this is fixed and checked into the Emscripten repo.
-Important files are:
+Although we don't use Emscripten it's useful to note its approach to syscalls.
+They have their own version of musl that's checked into the Emscripten repo.
+The important files are:

 - [syscall table](https://github.com/kripken/emscripten/blob/master/system/lib/libc/musl/arch/emscripten/bits/syscall.h) - same as i386?
 - [socketcall mapping](https://github.com/kripken/emscripten/blob/master/system/lib/libc/musl/src/internal/syscall.h) - found lower down this file